giantswarm/gitops-template/docs/add_appcr.md

     - ${APP_NAME}/configmap.yaml
     ```

   At this point, if you have followed [the WC configuration guide](./add_wc.md), all the necessary Flux resources should
   already be configured.

 ## Adding App using App Template

-1. First, you need to pick your app template directory from the [`bases/apps`](../bases/apps/) dir.
+1. First, you need to pick a directory with an App Template from the [`bases/apps`](../bases/apps/) dir.
 Export the
-directory in an env variable:
+path to the directory in an env variable:

     ```sh
     export APP_TEMPLATE_DIR=[YOUR_BASE_PATH]